pretix/pretix/doc/api/resources/carts.rst

 Field                                 Type                       Description
 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the cart position cart_id                               string                     Identifier of the cart this belongs to.
-Needs to end
+id                                    integer                    Internal ID of the cart position cart_id                               string                     Identifier of the cart this belongs to, needs to end
-                                                                 in "@api" for API-created positions. datetime                              datetime                   Time of creation expires                               datetime                   The cart position will expire at this time and no longer block quota item                                  integer                    ID of the item
+                                                                 in "@api" for API-created positions datetime                              datetime                   Time of creation expires                               datetime                   The cart position will expire at this time and no longer block quota item                                  integer                    ID of the item